Smithed-MC/Docs/docs/weld/merging/index.md

 The Smithed data model has a ton of reasonable defaults so there's no need to overwelm youself with every fields' functionality.
 The abundunce is here for flexibility *when you need it*!
 ```

+## Other

+Additionally, there are some extra details you can include in the [pack.mcmeta](mcmeta.md) of your project.

 ---

 ```{toctree}